dac70r/Workspace/Cyclone_10_LP/NIOS_II/readme.md

 4. Everytime we port our design elsewhere, we need to regerate the bsp file in NIOS.
 To generate the hex file, make file -> build -> mem_init_gen, remember to add this to onchip memory in platform designer.

+## Peripherals used: Timer, SPI
-# Peripherals used: Timer
+# Timer
 1. Add a timer to your system using Platform Designer
 2. Configure your parameters with the desired period and mode of operation.
 3. In this example, we run an ISR every time the timer period is up.
 The ISR program includes the toggling of LED on the Cyclone 10 LP Dev Kit.

+# SPI
+1. Add a SPI peripheral using Platform Designer
+2. Configure the SPI Mode (CPOL=1,CPHA=1 in this case)
+3. Use the SPI Peripheral to send data packet to STM32F43ZI2 Nucleo board.
+4. Verify results by debugging MCU.